vikramriyer/vikramriyer.github.io/_posts/2020-05-24-linear-models.md

 ### Reading outcomes
 - Understanding why Linear Regression is a supervised ML algorithm.
-- Noting the assumptions made by the algorithm
+- Noting the assumptions made by the algorithm.
-- A problem where linear regression might be applicable
+- A problem where linear regression might be applicable.
-- Deriving the loss function both by intuition and by probabilistic methods
+- Deriving the loss function both by intuition and by probabilistic methods.
-- Math for fun
+- Math for fun.

 ### Problem setup, Hypothesis
-Linear Regression is one of the supervised learning algorithm that models the relationship between labels y and inputs X.
+Linear Regression is one of the supervised learning algorithm that models the relationship between label y and inputs X.

-Let's consider high school math where we had equation of a line like,
+Let's consider high school math where we had equation of a line like so,

 $$\mathbf{y} = \mathbf{mx + b}$$